coleharing1/Starting-docs-2/03-guides/workflow/BEGINNER-TIPS.md

 # Beginner Tips: AI-First Development in Cursor AI

 This guide offers practical advice for beginners relying heavily on AI (e.g., 95% as mentioned in `@DATABASE-OVERVIEW.md`) to build projects in Cursor AI.
 It's designed to build confidence, avoid common pitfalls, and maximize tools like Cursor's Chat, Composer, and Knowledge features.
-Draw from setups in `@GROK-NEW-PROJECT-SETUP.md` and templates like `@PROJECT-OVERVIEW-TEMP.md`.
+Draw from setups in `@START-HERE.md` and the prompts in `@PROMPTS-INITIAL-DOCS.md`, `@PROMPTS-PLANNING-TRACKING.md`, and `@PROMPTS-ADVANCED-MAINTENANCE.md`.
 Treat this as a companion to your project docs—revisit it during phases for iterative learning.

 Key Principles:
 - **AI as Teacher**: Use AI to explain concepts, but verify outputs (e.g., run tests locally).
 - **Start Small**: Focus on one phase at a time; celebrate quick wins like a working MVP.
 - **Safety First**: Always test locally before prod (ref `@DATABASE-OVERVIEW.md`); question AI assumptions.
-- **2025 Mindset**: Leverage Cursor's background agents (for auto-refactoring) and supabase-mcp (for DB autonomy), but understand the basics.
+- **2025 Mindset**: Leverage Cursor's background agents (for auto-refactoring) and `@supabase/mcp-server-supabase` (for DB autonomy), but understand the basics.

 ## Getting Started with Cursor AI
 1. **Setup Basics**: